Overview

 • how the accredited data recipient has used the data

-• the process used to ask consumers for their consent
+• the process used to ask consumers for their consent, including a video of the process

-• how the data was identified, how any de-identified data was used and who it was disclosed to
+• how any CDR data was de-identified, how any de-identified data was used and who it was disclosed to

 • required information security records